-There is no right or wrong way to design a flower garden.
-Formal gardens often follow a classic design of angular shapes and uniform colors.
-The cottage garden is an eclectic grouping of plants with soft edges and curving borders.
-No matter which type of flower bed you choose, there are some things that are a constant.
+There's no right or wrong way to design and landscape a flower bed.
+Formal gardens often follow a classic design of angular shapes and uniform colors while the cottage garden is an eclectic grouping of plants with soft edges and curving borders.
+No matter which type of flower bed you choose, there are some factors that are a constant.
 If you follow the key elements of gardening when you landscape a flower bed, your plants will be happy, healthy and pleasing to the eye.

-The flower bed style could be formal, cottage, naturalized or a combination of all those.
-Boxwood hedges (Buxus sempervirens) that grow in U.S. Department of Agriculture plant hardiness zones 5 through 8 can add an evergreen border in the formal garden, but creeping phlox (Phlox subulata), grown in USDA zones 3 through 10, may be better suited to a cottage-style flower bed.
+The style of the flower bed could be formal, cottage, naturalized or a combination of these.
+American boxwood hedges (Buxus sempervirens) that grow as perennials in U.S. Department of Agriculture plant hardiness zones 5 through 8 can add an evergreen border in the formal garden, but creeping phlox (Phlox subulata, zones 3-9) may be better suited to a cottage-style flower bed.
 Local sandstone works well as a border for a naturalized garden.
-Stately delphinium (Delphinium spp.) adds color and linear texture to a formal garden, while artemisia (Artemisia schmidtiana) provides a soft flowing hint of velvety texture to a cottage garden.
-Both grow in USDA zones 3 through 7.
-Trillium (Trillium grandiflorum), garden phlox (Phlox paniculata) and other native flowers provide color and texture to the naturalized garden, whereas rudbeckia (Rudbeckia fulgida) and echinacea (Echinacea purpurea) spray color out and upward throughout the season.
-Trillium and rudbeckia grow in USDA zones 3 through 9.
-Garden phlox and echinacea grow in USDA zones 3 through 8.

 A Practice Run